Thanksgiving food safety tips and what temperature to cook a turkey

 - If opting for a fresh turkey, purchase no more than two days before you're planning to cook it.

-- There are several ways to safely thaw your bird including - microwave, cold water method or refrigerator.
+- Thawing your turkey.
+There are several ways to safely thaw your bird including — microwave, cold water method or refrigerator.
 Never thaw food at room temperature.
-Just make sure that the temperature doesn't go above 40° F.
+Just make sure that the temperature doesn't go above 40 degrees Fahrenheit.

 - Buy a meat thermometer!
 You can't always rely on the pop up thermometer that is in the leg or checking to see if the juices run clear.

 - To brine or not to brine.
-If you're on team brine, you'll need to account for the brining time and use your meat thermometer to ensure your turkey is brining at safe temperature of 40° F or less.
+If you're on team brine, you'll need to account for the brining time and use your meat thermometer to ensure your turkey is brining at safe temperature of 40 degrees Fahrenheit or less.

 Keep your food prep area clean